malusarej/test-monorepo/Assignment3/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Janhavi Malusare
 - How many hours did it take you to complete this assignment?
+5 hours
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
-(Cite them below)
+(Cite them below) : No
-  - tbd
-  - tbd
-- (Optional) What was your favorite part of the assignment?
+- (Optional) What was your favorite part of the assignment? : Figuring out what needed to be refactored based on tests.
 - (Optional) How would you improve the assignment?

 # Implementation Logistics